Polarized superspecial simple abelian surfaces with real Weil numbers: The classification of into genera

-We carry out the steps as described in \S\ref{sect:3-steps} for the Weil $p$-number $\pi=\sqrt{p}$.
-Certain symplectic lattice classification in Step~2 will be postponed to \S\ref{sec:LC}, and some class number calculations in Step~3 will be postponed to Section~\ref{sec:class-number}.
+We carry out the first two steps of our strategy as described in \S\ref{sect:3-steps} for the Weil $p$-number $\pi=\sqrt{p}$ and classify $\ppav(\sqrt{p})$ into genera.
+Certain symplectic lattice classification in Step~2 will be postponed to \S\ref{sec:LC}.